Snet101/Superposition/README.md

 # Superposition
-Notice: The file is pre run so it is pdf format from Jupyter Notebook
+Notice: The file is pre run so it is pdf format from Jupyter Notebook CLICK THE Bernstein_Vazirani(2) File to view my project!!!

 Bernstein Vazirani Algorithm with Qiskit